selvaje/spatial-ecology-blog_old/wp-content/plugins/wp-mail-bank/readme.txt

 * Your Postman settings will be automatically imported to Mail Bank once you migrate.

-### Full List of WP Mail Bank Features
+### Full List of Features

-* **Support & Updates for up to 5 Installations:** You'll be able to install Mail Bank on up to 5 seperate WordPress sites.
-Free users can install Mail Bank only to 1 site.
+* **Support & Updates for up to 5 Installations:** You'll be able to install on up to 5 seperate WordPress sites.
+Free users can install only to 1 site.
 * **Support for WordPress Multisite:** Premium users will be able to enjoy WordPress multisite network support.
 Install Mail Bank on your main site, and you'll be able to manage all of your networked sites from a single installation.
 * **Technical Support:** Free users will get support on WordPress.org.
 Premium users will have a seperate, priority support package available off-site.
 * **Free & Automatic Updates:** You'll be able to choose whether your plugin is updated automatically or not.
 All updates come for free.
-* **Compatibility With All Major Plugins**: Mail Bank is compatible with almost all of the WordPress plugins available.
+* **Compatibility With All Major Plugins**: It is compatible with almost all of the WordPress plugins available.
 We're constantly bringing out compatibility updates.
 * **Email Setup Wizard:** The Email Setup tab is a quick and painless way to get you going in seconds.
 It includes fields such as: "From Name", "From Email", "Reply To", "CC", "BCC", and "Additional Headers".
 * **SMTP Support:** You'll have support for almost every FREE SMTP provider, and that includes the Mailgun and SendGrid APIs.
 * **Authentication Options:** You'll be able to login using your username and password, or the more secure **oAuth 2.0**.
 There are also options for no authentication and plain login.